 Thursday.
 Welcome to Namibia!
-Upon arrival in Windhoek, you will be met and transferred to our campsite in the town centre.
-A welcome meeting is scheduled at 17:00, where you can meet your fellow passengers and tour crew.
-The remainder of the evening is free - why not head to the famous Joe's Beer House, a short walk from the campsite?
+Arrive into Windhoek where you will be met and transferred to our campsite.
+Enjoy some free time before meeting your fellow passengers and crew at the welcome meeting scheduled at 17:00.
+The rest of the evening is at leisure to relax, or perhaps head to the famous Joe’s Beer House, a short walk from the campsite.

 Windhoek & Ghanzi

 Windhoek - Ghanzi - Maun (Botswana).
 Crossing into Botswana, we make our way to the home of the famous San bushmen in the small town of Ghanzi, known as the “capital of the Kalahari”.
 Here, we have the opportunity to engage in an optional Bushman experience to gain insight into their way of life.